Vancouver, British Columbia, Canada

 Laneways are allowed a maximum of 940 square feet though due to Vancouver’s lot sizes the majority are 640 square feet.
 With this restriction, the most important goal becomes how to make this minimal space a truly liveable environment.

 Although most Laneways are rented out for additional income there is growing number of laneways whose goal is multi-generational living for families.
 A strategy which allows for aging in place as well as skirting the City stratospheric land costs.

-The Miko laneway is a project that is bringing together three generations of a Japanese Canadian family and allow them to support each other as they age in place.
-The laneway brings the daughter back to lot where she grew up, while her mother remains in the main house where she can accommodate her visiting grandchildren.
+The Miko laneway is a project that is bringing together three generations of a Japanese Canadian family and allows them to support each other as they age in place.
+The laneway brings the daughter back to where she grew up, while her mother remains in the main house where she can accommodate her visiting grandchildren.

 The building form was intentionally asymmetric and clad in hand stained split face shakes and metal.
 The shakes were chosen for the individuality that their heavy texturing provides.
-While the hand staining was chosen to ensure variation and imperfection.
-The dark colour is an assertive contrast to the cloud grey and pale blue skies as well as providing a backdrop to the striking blossoms of the mature plumb tree in their garden.
+While the hand staining was selected to ensure variation and imperfection.
+The dark colour is an assertive contrast to the cloud grey and pale blue skies as well as providing a backdrop to the striking blossoms of the mature plum tree in their garden.
 It also stands in contrast to the warm white interior which is foreshadowed in the soffits and cut outs which are lined with custom sized cedar boards hand tinted with a translucent white stain.